by Pride Transport | Oct 08, 2020

 If you’re a truck driver, you know that city traffic is a nightmare.
 It costs you money, it costs you time, which is money so there’s more money lost and it’s just not a pleasant way to spend any part of a day.

 As a public service to our trucking brothers and sisters, we offer his list of the worst cities for traffic so you can plan accordingly or avoid them altogether.
-So, here you are the top 25 worst cities for traffic.
+So, here you are.

 #25 New Orleans, Louisiana

 In particular, the French quarter can be a bit of a hassle.
 There’s normal traffic, which is compounded by heavily partying pedestrians: seemingly continuous construction and the ever-present Second Line parades.

 Heavy traffic seems to be a part of the history of this fair city.
 Back in 2017, nearly 8.8 million gallons of gas were burned by travelers stuck in Charleston traffic.

 Tourism, that’s what Orlando is known for.
 Along with tourism comes traffic.
 In the city, hundreds of thousands of residents commute to work at all the theme parks daily.
 Add to that the average of 79 million tourists yearly, and you’ve got an excellent recipe for traffic stew.